ucsf-wynton/wynton-website-hpc/docs/software/sbgrid.md

 ## Verify access to SBGrid

-The SBGrid software is only available to paying groups and members of the SBGrid Consortium.
-Users who are SBGrid members are part of the `sbgrid` Unix group on the Wynton HPC cluster.
+The [SBGrid] software is installed on Wynton HPC but is available only to paying members of the [SBGrid Consortium](https://sbgrid.org/join/).
+Wynton HPC users who are [SBGrid members] are part of the `sbgrid` Unix group on the Wynton HPC cluster.
 You can verify this by running:

 ```sh
 [alice@{{ site.devel.name }} ~]$ groups
 lsd sbgrid
 ```

-If `sbgrid` is not part of your output, the you do not have access to the SBGrid software on Wynton HPC.
+If `sbgrid` is not part of your output, then you do _not_ have access to the SBGrid software on Wynton HPC.
 If you think this is a mistake, please [contact us].

 ## Enable SBGrid